-The Board encourages students who have been bullied to promptly report such incident(s) to an administrator, teacher, counselor, or nurse so the incident(s) can be investigated promptly, and corrective action be taken when allegations are substantiated.
+The Board encourages students who have been bullied to promptly report such incident(s) to an administrator, teacher, counselor, or nurse so the incident(s) can be investigated promptly, and corrective action taken when allegations are substantiated.

-Drug, Alcohol, Tobacco, Vapes and High Risk Behavior Policy
+Drug, Alcohol, Tobacco, Vapes, and High Risk

+Behavior Policy

-This policy, including its rules, regulations and guidelines is a coordinated effort by the Methacton School District to openly and effectively respond to the potential and current uses and abuses of drugs, alcohol and/or other high risk behaviors by members of its entire student population.
+This policy, including its rules, regulations, and guidelines is a coordinated effort by the Methacton School District to openly and effectively respond to the potential and current uses and abuses of drugs, alcohol and/or other high risk behaviors by members of its entire student population.
 The Board prohibits any student from possessing, using, distributing, or selling any tobacco, drug/mood altering substance/alcohol.
 In addition, such prohibition extends to any student who is involved in any part of a transaction involving controlled substances or paraphernalia.
-Any student who receives controlled substances or paraphernalia while in school, on school property, or at school-sponsored events is equally covered by this prohibition
+Any student who receives controlled substances or paraphernalia while in school, on school property, or at schoolsponsored events is equally covered by this prohibition

-Methacton School Board Policy 222, "Tobacco and Related Materials" states, "Smoking and/or tobacco use in any form is strictly prohibited by students, employees, visitors, and guests or other adults in any occupied District building, vehicle, or on school property."
+Methacton School District Smoking Policy 222 states, "Smoking and/or tobacco use in any form is strictly prohibited by students, employees, visitors, and guests or other adults in any occupied District building, vehicle, or on school property."
 This includes parents/adults who are on school grounds after school hours.

-(Board Policy 222: Tobacco and Related Materials; Board Policy 227: Controlled Substances/Paraphernalia)
+(Board Policy 222: Tobacco and Related Materials, Board Policy 227: Controlled Substances/Paraphernalia)

 School discipline shall be imposed independent of court action.
-Any student, including a student athlete, who is found guilty of violating this rule, shall be subject to possible suspension, athletic review board hearing, and referral to the Student Assistance Program.
+Any student who is found guilty of violating policy shall be subject to possible suspension and a referral to the Student Assistance Program.
 Through the use of revised curriculum, classroom activities, community support, a strong and consistent administrative and faculty effort, rehabilitative and disciplinary procedures, the Methacton School District will work to educate, prevent and intervene in the use and abuse of all drug, alcohol and/or other high risk behaviors by the entire student population.

+Terroristic Threats

-Terroristic Threats (Board Policy 218.2: Terroristic Threats)
+(Board Policy 218.2: Terroristic Threats)